Del2909/tello_and_rover/README.md

 ## Setup and Execution

-Follow the steps below to set up a virtual environment and install necessary dependencies:
+Follow the steps below to set up a virtual environment and install necessary dependencies(Note: most libraries used on Raspberry Pi 4 (4GB ram) so some libraries might not install for mac or windows):

 1. First, ensure that you have Python installed on your system.
 We recommend using Python 3.6 or above.
 You can download the latest version of Python from the [official website](https://www.python.org/downloads/).